aesopwolf/ember-cli-sxss-pods/README.md

-# Ember-cli-sass-pods
+# Ember-cli-sxss-pods

-Enjoy styling your pods with the sass style file in the pod directory.
+Enjoy styling your pods with the sass/scss style file in the pod directory.

 ## What is ember-cli-sxss-pods?
 Say you have a contacts route and contact-box component.